stem-teacher/bhhs/content/workbooks/training/srs/srs-lesson-plan.md

 1. What assumptions did I make when I planned this lesson?

-Assumed the Y11 boys would show up with the correct equipment - or a backup.
-Jayla had her equipment and was able to undertake her work.

 1. Were these assumptions correct/incorrect?
-No.

 1. What impact did these assumptions have on the effectiveness of the lesson?
-Boys could not do their work and had to go to backup.

 1. How could I do things differently next time?